fumianimax/SQUALIFULMINANTI/README.md

-# :zap: Welcome to XRPL Quiz! :shark:
+# :zap: Welcome to XRPL QUIZ! :shark:
-A project of UniTN2 team at <b>IXH 25 - Italian XRPL Hackathon</b> at University of Roma3.
+A project of UniTN2 team at <b>IXH 25 - Italian XRPL Hackathon</b> at University of Roma Tre.

 ## Ready to learn about blockchain and XRP Ledger?